 Petersgate is a three-form entry Infants School.
-We pride ourselves on being an open and friendly school that wants the best for all children.
-We believe in working with parents is the best way to achieve this and are always happy to talk to parents about their children.
+We pride ourselves on being an open and friendly school who want the best for all children.
+We believe that working with parents is the best way to achieve this and we are always happy to talk to parents about their children.